Back to the Future: Development

 However, rights to Back to the Future remained with Columbia Pictures.
-Price's successor at Columbia Pictures, Guy McElwaine, was developing a satire of the Universal-owned noir film Double Indemnity (1944) called Big Trouble (1986).
-Its similarities to Double Indemnity meant the studio would violate Universal Pictures' copyright.
+Price's successor at Columbia, Guy McElwaine, was developing a satire of the Universal-owned noir film Double Indemnity (1944) called Big Trouble (1986).
+Its similarities to Double Indemnity meant the studio would violate Universal's copyright.
 With production imminent, McElwaine asked for the rights from Price; in exchange, Price obtained the rights to Back to the Future.

 Sheinberg suggested modifications to the film, including changing the title to Space Man from Pluto, believing Back to the Future would not resonate with audiences.
 Gale and Zemeckis did not know how to reject Sheinberg's suggestions without risking his ire.
 Spielberg intervened, sending Sheinberg a memo reading: "Hi Sid, thanks for your most humorous memo, we all got a big laugh out of it, keep 'em coming."
 Spielberg knew Sheinberg would be too embarrassed to admit his memo was to be taken seriously.
 Sheinberg later claimed the story was "bullshit".
 Sheinberg also wanted to change the name of Marty's mother from Meg to Lorraine (a tribute to his wife Lorraine Gary), and rename Professor Brown to Doc Brown because he considered it more accessible.
 The third draft was completed by July 1984.
 The lengthy development allowed Gale and Zemeckis to refine the script's jokes, especially ones that had become dated since 1980.
 The joke about former actor Ronald Reagan becoming President of the United States remained following his re-election in 1984.